Categories

 Law enforcement will hold you responsible for renting to a criminal, even unknowingly.

-4. In-person Tour of Competitive Properties
+4. In-Person Tour Of Competitive Properties

 The next step is to inspect the properties in your competitive set.
 Go through the same process of reviewing common areas, amenities, and units.
 Managers or property owners will grant access to the property.
 Be honest about why you’re there.